Illinois Fighting Illini football: Rivalries

-Illinois has seven series against teams that generally are considered their rival in some form, with six of their rivals being in the Big Ten Conference.
+Illinois has six series against teams that generally are considered their rival in some form, with five of their rivals being in the Big Ten Conference.

 Indiana

 While not as intense as the men's basketball rivalry between the schools, the football rivalry between Illinois and Indiana dates back to 1899 and has been played 73 times.
 When the Big Ten split into non-geographical divisions in 2011, both the Fighting Illini and Hoosiers were placed in the "Leaders" division, thereby ensuring an annual meeting on the football field.
 However, when the Big Ten opted for a divisional format based on geography three years later, Illinois was placed in the "West" division with Indiana placed in the "East", making the series intermittent once again.
 Illinois leads the all-time series 46–25–2.

 Iowa

 The series dates back to the first meeting in 1899 and has been played 79 times.
 When the Big Ten split into non-geographical "Leaders" and "Legends" divisions in 2011, The Illini and Hawkeyes were placed in opposite divisions and weren't designated as protected annual cross-divisional so the series became intermittent again.
 However, in 2014, the conference scrapped that divisional format in favor of a more geographically friendly "East" and West" divisional arrangement.
 In so doing, the Big Ten placed both Illinois and Iowa in the West division which revived the annual rivalry once again.

 Perhaps the 1952 game is the most notable matchup in the history of the football rivalry.
 Illinois won 33–13, but the game is more known for egregious Hawkeye penalties, angry Iowa fans throwing apples at Illini football players and a punch thrown between players on both teams that lead to the Big Ten suspending the series indefinitely.
 The conference would not lift the indefinite suspension until 1967, the longest break in the history of the football rivalry.